 First, the city’s roads are not in great shape.
 Broken and damaged infrastructure contribute to a significant percentage of traffic accidents every year.
 Second, drivers are engaging in dangerous and negligent behaviors behind the wheel.

 Los Angeles roads can only become safe if both of these issues are addressed.
 State and local government agencies and drivers share responsibility for making LA roads safer.
 Safe Roads USA is committed to doing our part to making roads safer throughout the United Sates.

-Accidents on the Rise in Los Angeles
+Fatal Accidents on the Rise in Los Angeles

 California Infrastructure Receives Poor Marks

-Infrastructure – including roads, bridges, and transit systems – are regularly evaluated by government agencies and private organizations.
+Infrastructure – including roads, bridges, and transit systems – is regularly evaluated by government agencies and private organizations.
 California regularly performs very poorly in these evaluations.
 Los Angeles roadways and infrastructure tend to contribute to the state’s poor rankings.

 American Society of Civil Engineers